SulaimanHaffejee/sulaimanhaffejee/README.md

 **SEO** has grown with me as its the next step once the site is completed.

-If I am not developing anything on the web, I'm a gamer and as well develop games on the side, along with anime and geek out on Tolkien lore or Star Wars.
+If I am not developing anything on the web, I'm either gaming or developing games on the side, along with binging animes,TV Series and geek out on Marvel,Tolkien and Star Wars.